 On July 13, 2000, the U.S. and Vietnam continued their normalization by signing a sweeping bilateral trade agreement (BTA), which was approved by Congress and signed by President Bush in 2001.
 Vietnam ratified the agreement shortly thereafter.
-Under the BTA, the U.S. extended normal trade relations to Vietnam.
-In return, Hanoi agreed to a range of trade liberalization measures and marketoriented reforms.
+Under the BTA, the U.S. extended conditional normal trade relations to Vietnam.
+In return, Hanoi agreed to a range of trade liberalization measures and market-oriented reforms.
+Imports from Vietnam have surged since the BTA was signed, leading to friction over sensitive products, such as catfish and textiles.
+In April 2003, the U.S. and Vietnam signed a bilateral textile agreement imposing quotas on Vietnam's textile exports.
+In 2003, the two countries took hesitant steps toward exploring a new, as yet undefined, security relationship.

-Each step in improving bilateral ties has brought controversy, albeit at diminishing levels.
+Until recently, each step in improving bilateral ties has brought controversy, albeit at diminishing levels.
 U.S. opponents in Congress and elsewhere have argued that Vietnam maintains a poor record on human, religious, and labor rights.
 Opposition has also come from groups arguing that Vietnam has not done enough to account for U.S. Prisoners of War/Missing in Action (POW/MIAs) from the Vietnam War, though this argument has diminished markedly in recent years.